jkirk/jkirk.github.io/content/posts/20230927-debian-netinst-installation-journal.md

   * SSH server
   * standard system utilities

-After the installation and the reboot, Debian dropped into initramfs shell, with an ALERT that rootfs does not exist:
+After the installation and the reboot, Debian dropped into the initramfs shell, with an ALERT that rootfs does not exist:

-I had to unlock partition manually (`cryptsetup open`), because `/etc/crypttab` was not set up on the installation.
+I had to unlock the partition manually (`cryptsetup open`) because `/etc/crypttab` was not set up during installation.

 I then pressed Ctrl-d to exit the shell and the system booted fine.